ShaneD20/Mu-Lang-Compiler/tutorial.md

 //  ** Functions are not aware of mutables outside of their scope **
 //      let #number : 6;
 //
-//      let increaseNumber: use input as
+//      let increaseNumber: use input .
 //          #number := #number + input; // function doesn't know what #number is
 //          print #number;
 //      ,,